navariltd/burundi-compliance/README.md

--  **Inventory**: This option enables OBR to track stock movements for the item, recording any incoming or outgoing movements.
+-  **Inventory**: This option enables OBR to track stock movements for items, recording any incoming or outgoing movements.

--  **Purchase**: Enabling this option allows OBR to track the item's movement during purchase transactions.
+-  **Purchase**: Enabling this option allows OBR to track items' movement during purchase transactions.

 -  **Sales**: By default, this option is already ticked.
 It permits OBR to monitor any sales involving the item.